Why do you need to be kind to yourself?

 When you practice self-compassion, you don’t tell yourself how good you are or you won’t make the same mistakes again.
 You tell yourself, “I don’t care if you make mistake or not.
 I’m here for you.
 I accept everything about you.”
 This is loving-kindness.
 It’s not about having a better perception of yourself or making yourself feel better.

 Judging yourself is still judging, regardless if it is good or bad.
 True love is unconditional, and true compassion needs no judgment.
-So have the right intention before you practice self-compassion is important.
+So have the right intention before you start practicing self-compassion is important.

 Featured Photo Credit: Smile and nothing else / Mateus Lunardi Dutra